 Important things to remember

 - If you’re on a Corporate Healthcare plan, visit the Member Zone and check that you have Psychiatric Cover included on your plan.
 Using our Mental Health Panel will count as a claim and treatment will be deducted from your out-patient psychiatric benefit.

 - To see if you have an excess on your plan check your membership certificate.
-You can find this with your plan documents in the ‘My messages’ section of the Member Zone.
+You can find this with your plan documents in the ‘Notifications’ section of the Member Zone.

 - Sometimes, we may need some more information or to ask your NHS GP to complete a claim form.
 If this is the case, we’ll contact you as soon as possible and once we’ve received the claim form, we’ll usually let you know our decision within two working days.

 - Making a claim may affect your renewal premium.
-You can find out more information on how this may affect you by viewing your plan documents in the 'My messages' section of the Member Zone.
+You can find out more information on how this may affect you by viewing your plan documents in the 'Notifications' section of the Member Zone.